mbrt/keygen-post/post.md

 ...
 ```

-Ok, the mail found by KLEE is "yrwt".
-This is not a mail, of course, but in the code there is not a proper validation imposing the presence "@" and "." chars, so we are fine with it :)
+OK, the mail found by KLEE is "yrwt".
+This is not a mail, of course, but in the code there is not a proper validation imposing the presence of '@' and '.' chars, so we are fine with it :)

 The last piece of the puzzle we need is the customer number.
 Here is the check: